dandyling/employee-analytics/README.md

 [LIVE DEMO](https://employee-analytics.netlify.app/)

 p.s.
 This app is also tested using jest and testing-libary.
-You can also view the test coverage setup in `/coverage/index.html`.
+You can also view the test coverage setup by running `npm run test:cov` and find the report in `/coverage/index.html`.

 ## Getting Started